NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 One or more vacancy periods can be entered as an ``/HPXML/SoftwareInfo/extension/VacancyPeriods/VacancyPeriod``.
 If not entered, occupant vacancies will not be modeled.
+Natural ventilation is always unavailable during a vacancy period.

   ====================================  ========  =======  =============  ========  ========  ===========
   Element                               Type      Units    Constraints    Required  Default   Description